-The Refuge takes its name from the original Victorian owners of the building, The Refuge Assurance Company Ltd, and matches the no expense spared feel of that era.
-Huge arches and marbled tiles feature heavily, with a vast exhibition wall facing the 139 cover restaurant.
-These spectacular features are everywhere, from the 30ft granite bar to glorious stained-glass windows and towering pillars.
+The Refuge is the in-house bar and restaurant of Kimpton Clocktower Hotel and one of the most notable venues on the ever-growing and increasingly impressive Oxford Road corridor.
+It takes its name from the original Victorian owners of the building, The Refuge Assurance Company Ltd, and the current space certainly matches that era’s no expense spared feel.
+Huge arches and marbled tiles feature heavily, with spectacular features everywhere, from the 30ft granite bar to glorious stained-glass windows and towering pillars.

-Despite the 10,000 square foot space it has an intimate feel.
-A private dining room lies a few steps from the cocktail lounge, which borders on the casual and cosy den area.
+Despite the 10,000 square-foot space, it has an intimate feel.
+A private dining room is a few steps from the cocktail lounge, which borders the casual and cosy den area.
 The winter garden is an instant showstopper, housed in a glass atrium and harking back to the breathtaking architecture of Victorian Manchester.

 With its inclusive feel, The Refuge is a palatial but welcoming hang-out that manages to be elegant while never feeling stuffy.
-It’s a truly Mancunian take on quality dining, headed by two of the city’s most notable figures doing what they do best.
+It’s a truly Mancunian take on quality dining, and one of the shining lights of this busy Manchester area.